 For Clerk of Court eFiling assistance, direct your inquiry to: eFiling@browardclerk.org.
 [The case type and 'reference number' must be included in the subject line.]

 The Clerk of Court staff is not able to provide assistance with ePortal related issues and inquiries.
 For ePortal technical support, attorneys may contact the Florida Courts eFiling Portal via email email@example.com, or call the Florida Courts eFiling Portal Support Desk at 850-577-4609.

 A filer electronically files documents to the Florida Courts E-Filing Portal at www.myflcourtaccess.com.
 The filing is electronically delivered to the Clerk's inbox.
 A filing is considered received by the Clerk upon transmission from the portal to the Clerk's inbox.
 The Clerk then reviews the filing and either accepts it or pends the filing for corrections.
 If the filing is pended, the filer is required to submit corrections within 5 days.
 If accepted by the Clerk, the filing will be docketed and appear in the Clerk’s case maintenance system.
 You will receive notice of the Clerk’s action by electronic mail from the portal.
-If you have any other questions related to the processing of your filing by the Clerk please send an email to eFiling@browardclerk.org.
+Send email to eFiling@browardclerk.org if you have any other questions related to the processing of your filing.
 The case type and FCCC 'reference number' must be included in the subject line.

 Civil - Effective 04/01/2013, E-Filing is mandated for attorneys.
 This includes filings for new and existing cases in Circuit Civil, County Civil, Family, Domestic Violence, Probate, Guardianship and certain Mental Health cases.